eggheadio/eggheadio-course-notes/courses/synchronize-client-and-server-state-in-react-using-apollo-client-a45b3b89/notes/02_egghead-why-have-a-client-side-graphql-cache.md

 <TimeStamp start="02:45" end="02:55">

-The [`useState` hook](https://reactjs.org/docs/hooks-state.html#whats-a-hook) from React is used to handle our state inside of our application.
+The [`useState` hook](https://reactjs.org/docs/hooks-state.html#whats-a-hook) from React is used to handle state inside of our application.

 </TimeStamp>